2nd show Saturday September 20, 2014 @ CHIPS N SALSA |

 This isn’t some illuminati, conspiracy theory bullshit babble here by a crazy man wanting to start a revolution because he’d rather die than pay back the $50K in student loans he has… Yes, I’m talking about myself…

-few key words like, “Why is America in the shitter?” and “Why aren’t mommy and daddy doing anything about it?”
+These are black and white facts, researchable by any ten year old with a knack for Google and a few key words like, “Why is America in the shitter?” and “Why aren’t mommy and daddy doing anything about it?”

 I’ll tell you why… because we’re too busy in every ghetto U.S.A, as I like to call it, teaching our kids how to fight…

-And if you don’t believe me go to YouTube and key in, “Fights in the Hood.
+And if you don’t believe me go to YouTube and key in, “Fights in the Hood.”

 Oh, you better believe we love fighting… I became so transfixed and mesmerized or ignorantly hypnotized by the, “Fights in the hood,” videos that I ended up watching parts 1, 2 and 3… and moved on to Fights in the Hood New York, LA and Las Vegas Editions…